Six o'clock swill: End of early closing hours

 Bar closing times were extended to 10 pm in Tasmania in 1937.
 Queensland followed suit in December 1941, after opposition within the state government subsided.
 The issue of ending early closing was put to voters in New South Wales in a referendum in 1947, but it was rejected; in the same year, the Supreme Court of New South Wales ruled that private clubs were exempt from alcohol restrictions, allowing them to trade alcohol legally after 6 pm.
 A second referendum held in 1954 narrowly passed, and closing hours were extended to 10 pm in New South Wales in the following year.
-Hours were extended in Victoria in 1966, and South Australia was the last state to abolish six o'clock closing with legislation introduced by Don Dunstan in 1967 and the first legal after-six beer being drunk on 28 September.
+10 pm closing was restored in Western Australia in 1959, with Victoria following in 1966.
+South Australia became the last state to abolish six o'clock closing with legislation introduced by Don Dunstan in 1967 and the first legal after-six beer being drunk on 28 September.

 Bar closing times were extended to 10 pm in New Zealand on 9 October 1967, three weeks after the 1967 licensing hours referendum.
 An earlier referendum in 1949 had voted three to one to retain six o'clock closing, but there was a partial repeal of the law in 1961 which allowed restaurants to sell liquor until midnight but not hotel bars.

 Early public house closing times had only limited success; they did not have a significant effect on reducing alcohol consumption and probably contributed to the growth of "sly-grog" venues and the illicit alcohol trade.
 In many cases, patrons would buy alcohol at bottle shops to consume at home after the six o'clock swill.
+Recent research has indicated that early hotel closing times were indeed effective initially in reducing alcohol consumption levels with consequent improvements in national health indicators.
+The Great Depression and the Second World War contributed to these trends by lowering disposable income levels, which reduced demand for alcohol.
+After the Second World War, with the rise in disposable income and expansion in restaurants and purchases of takeaway liquor, the effects of early hotel closing became less clear-cut.
+By the 1950s, Australia's alcohol consumption levels had returned to pre-First World War levels.

 Machine gun murders

-In New Zealand in December 1963 two men thought to have been operating an illegal beerhouse business were murdered with a machine gun, a weapon thought not to exist in the country at the time.
+In New Zealand, in December 1963, two men thought to have been operating an illegal beerhouse business were murdered with a submachine gun, a weapon thought not to exist in the country at the time.